-- 1. Ensure that OpenManage Essentials is installed on the management server and is configured to discover the supported devices in your environment.
+- Ensure that OpenManage Essentials version 1.1, 1.1.1, 1.2, or 1.2.1 is installed on the management server and is configured to discover the supported devices in your environment.
 For information on installing, configuring, and setting up your environment for OpenManage Essentials, see the Dell OpenManage Essentials User's Guide at dell.com/OpenManageManuals. - Install SupportAssist on the management server running OpenManage Essentials.
-For information on installing SupportAssist, see the Dell SupportAssist Plugin For Dell OpenManage Essentials User's Guide at dell.com/ ServiceabilityTools. - 3.
+For information on installing SupportAssist, see the Dell SupportAssist For Dell OpenManage Essentials User's Guide at dell.com/ ServiceabilityTools. - 3.
 If the management server connects to the Internet through a proxy server, you must configure Proxy Settings in SupportAssist.
 To configure the proxy server settings, click Settings → Proxy Settings, and follow the instructions on the screen. - 4.
 Configure the Administrator credentials of each supported device type in your environment in SupportAssist.
 See Configuring The Default Device Type Credentials. - 5.
 Verify if the SupportAssist client is able to communicate with the SupportAssist server hosted by Dell by performing the email connectivity test.
 See Email Connectivity Test. - 6.
 If there is a SSL connection failure, you must install the required root certificates.
 To identify and resolve a SSL connection failure, see Identifying SSL Connection Failure and Installing Root Certificates. - 7.
-If your devices are covered under the Dell ProSupport Plus service contract, you must: - Upgrade to SupportAssist version 1.2 or later. - To identify the version of SupportAssist installed on the system, click About in the SupportAssist dashboard. - To download the latest version of SupportAssist, go to dell.com/SupportAssistGroup. - Configure SupportAssist to collect the system logs periodically.
+If your devices are covered under the Dell ProSupport Plus service contract, you must: - Upgrade to SupportAssist version 1.2.1 or later. - To identify the version of SupportAssist installed on the system, click About in the SupportAssist dashboard. - To download the latest version of SupportAssist, go to dell.com/SupportAssistGroup. - Configure SupportAssist to collect the system logs periodically.
 See Configuring Periodic Collection Of System Logs (ProSupport Plus Only).

-NOTE: If you want SupportAssist to monitor Dell Force10 S4810 Ethernet switches, you must rediscover Force10 S4810 Ethernet switches in OpenManage Essentials.
-For information about discovering devices in OpenManage Essentials, see the Dell OpenManage Essentials User's Guide at dell.com/ OpenManageManuals.
+NOTE: For monitoring Dell Force10 Ethernet switches only - If you are using OpenManage Essentials version 1.1, after the installation of SupportAssist, you must rediscover the Dell Force10 Ethernet switches in OpenManage Essentials.
+For information about discovering devices in OpenManage Essentials, see the Dell OpenManage Essentials User's Guide at dell.com/OpenManageManuals.

-NOTE: SupportAssist version 1.2 provides limited support for Dell PowerEdge VRTX.
-In SupportAssist version 1.1.1. the PowerEdge VRTX device is displayed as an iDRAC7 device.
-After upgrading SupportAssist from version 1.1.1 to 1.2, the PowerEdge VRTX device continues to display as an iDRAC7 device.
-To ensure that the PowerEdge VRTX device is displayed as expected after the upgrade, in OpenManage Essentials, remove the PowerEdge VRTX device and discover it again.
+NOTE: In SupportAssist version 1.1.1, the PowerEdge VRTX device is displayed as an iDRAC7 device.
+After upgrading SupportAssist from version 1.1.1 to 1.2.1, the PowerEdge VRTX device continues to display as an iDRAC7 device.
+To make sure that the PowerEdge VRTX device is displayed as expected after the upgrade, in OpenManage Essentials, remove the PowerEdge VRTX device and discover it again.

 8. Verify that SupportAssist is able to generate the system log collection and upload it to Dell successfully.
-See Verifying the System Log Collection/Upload Configuration.
+See Verifying The System Log Collection Or Upload Configuration.